laverdewill/laverdewill/README.md

 - 👋🏼 Hi, I’m Will
-- 🥸 I’m an international business professional
+- 🥸 I’m a financial data analyst
 - 🌎 I'm passionate about cultural diversity, with data analysis and interpersonal skills
 - 👨🏻‍💻 I’m currently obtaining a Dual Master Degree in Business Analytics and Finance
-- 💼 I’m looking to grow professionally, applying my knowledge in Finance, Analytics and Marketing
+- 💼 I’m looking to grow professionally, applying my knowledge in Analytics and Financial Strategy
 - 🛩 I have experience working in fast-paced environments and cross-cultural teams